pwittchen/wittchen.io/README.md

 blog
 ====
-a source code of my personal website and blog
+a source code of my personal website and blog managed by [hexo](https://hexo.io/) framework

-static pages for the blog are generated with [hexo](https://hexo.io/) framework

 contents
 --------